Career Services Center Annual Report 2020-21

 Director, Career Services Center

-One thing that has remained constant throughout this turbulent year is our commitment to students, alumni, employers and colleagues.
-We continue to, and always will be, eager to help our stakeholders meet their goals.
-We look forward to assisting students and alumni with career exploration, internship/job searching, and the post – graduation pathway.
+We continue to, and always will be, eager to help our stakeholders to meet their goals.
+We look forward to assisting students and alumni with career exploration, internship/job searching, and their post – graduation pathways.
 Employers, we are very excited to help you recruit our world-class students and alumni.
-And to our esteemed faculty and colleagues we look forward to working closely with you to advance our student development at Western and beyond.
+As always, to our esteemed faculty and colleagues, we look forward to working closely with you to advance our students’ development at Western and beyond.

 The Career Services Center empowers our community to explore, to connect, and to create their future.